adrian-v-m/k8s_training/prima_mente_assignment/Prima_Mente_MLOps_Platform.md

 4. **Checkpoint corruption**: Automatic fallback to previous checkpoint
 5. **Cluster maintenance**: Graceful shutdown with `terminationGracePeriodSeconds: 300`

-## 4. Justification for Selected Tools
+## 4. Justification for selected tools

 - **Kubeflow Pipelines** – provides a reproducible, versioned description of ML workflows and stores metadata and artefacts for every step.
 - **Training Operator + PyTorchJob** – encapsulates best practices for distributed PyTorch on Kubernetes, including elastic policies and automatic rendezvous.